particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Supervisory reset 2024-08-21

+Added additional information about supervisory reset chips to the M-SoM and P2 datasheets.

 ### Tracker fleet updates 2024-08-19

 Updates to the Tracker [fleet mapping](/getting-started/console/console/#asset-tracker-features) to show all devices